jmptrader/encore-cmd/README.md

 - Cmdfile is the only argument required for now
 - Cmdfile takes inspiration from Dockerfile
 - Cmdfile tasks must be sequential (no loops or conditionals)
-- Cmdfile tasks are Bash commands and external programs
-- Cmdfile is for humans, not machines
 - Cmdfile is simple and intuitive (no YAML)

 Limitations of cmdfile